 SublativeTM acne scar treatment is the only treatment proven to reduce the appearance of moderate to severe acne scars on all skin types.

-To find out what results could be possible for your particular acne scars, come in for a free consultation with a qualified skin therapist at Sydney's leading skin and body clinic, Detail Smoother Skin.
+To find out what results could be possible for your particular acne scars, come in for a free consultation with a qualified skin therapist at Sydney's leading skin and body clinic, Eden Laser Clinic.
 During your complimentary consultation, your skin will be analysed and treatment options discussed with you.
 We can also answer any questions that you have.